A Time Clock That Works in the Bay

 - ✔Overtime is not optional for flat-rate shops.
 Independent shops owe overtime on real hours, and a flat-rate pay plan doesn't change that.

-- ✔For pure flat-rate shops, ACCTimeTracker is built for the book-time split, though it fits a solo tech or small crew best.
+- ✔For pure, flat-rate shops, ACCTimeTracker is built for the book-time split, though it fits a solo tech or small crew best.

 - ✔A DMS "job clock" is not a payroll clock.
 It measures tech efficiency, not the hours you legally have to pay and keep records of.

-The best time clock software for an auto repair shop is the one that keeps your real hours straight while you pay your techs on flagged hours.
+The best time clock software for an auto repair shop is the one that keeps your real hours straight while you pay your techs for flagged hours.
 That one job sits under every payroll you run.

 Picture a Friday.
-Two of your techs flagged 50 hours of book time this week but were physically in the bay for 44.
+Two of your techs flaged 50 hours of book time this week but were physically in the bay for 44.
 You pay on the flag.
 The Department of Labor cares about the 44.
-If you can't show clean clock-in and clock-out records for those real hours, you have a problem, and most shops don't find out until an audit or a back-pay claim lands.
+If you can't show clean clock-in and -out records for those real hours, you have a problem, and most shops don't find out until an audit or a back-pay claim lands.

 What Auto Repair Shops Actually Want

 Then you want the math to hold up.
 You pay on flagged hours, but you owe overtime on real ones, and you need to prove it if anyone asks.
-You also want it simple enough that a tech with grease on both hands will actually punch in without a fight.
+You also want it simple enough that a tech with grease on both hands can punch it in without a fight.
 A tool that ties hours to a repair order and the right pay rate does that quietly in the background.

 Quick Picks: The Best Time Clock Software for Auto Repair Shops at a Glance